-Thank you Boris, for being so honest and outspoken about this chronic problem.
-I do agree with Boris that most galleries and stores are managed by wonderful, caring and responsible people, it only takes a few bad apples to hurt many artists.
-Rarely, do artists have the financial fortitude to sustain non-payment for work.
+Thank you, Boris, for being so honest and outspoken about this chronic problem.
+I do agree with Boris that most galleries and stores are managed by wonderful, caring, and responsible people, it only takes a few bad apples to hurt many artists.
+Artists rarely have the financial fortitude to sustain non-payment for work.

 If you have had a bad experience with a gallery, are you willing to step up and tell us about it?
 Are you willing to admit publicly that a gallery has not paid you in a timely manner?